Impact Investments

 Funding Priorities

-• Chicago Commitment : expanding access to flexible, risk-tolerant capital for developers engaged in community-centered real estate projects and creative placemaking efforts.
+• Chicago Commitment: Expand access to flexible, risk-tolerant capital for developers engaged in community-centered real estate projects and creative placemaking efforts.

-• Climate Solutions: accelerating innovation and the deployment of clean energy and technology in India and the United States, especially within communities of color and historically marginalized communities.
+• Climate Solutions: Accelerate innovation and the deployment of climate solutions in India and the United States, especially within communities of color and historically marginalized communities.

-• Indigenous Autonomy: in collaboration with Nia Tero, investing in financial intermediaries that build the economic power and cultural independence of Indigenous people.
+• Indigenous Autonomy: Invest in financial intermediaries that build the economic power and cultural independence of Indigenous people.

-• Investor Engagement: support investor learning, connection, and collaboration through multiple networks in the United States and globally.
+• Build Field Infrastructure: Support investor engagement, learning, connection, and collaboration, primarily through multiple networks in the United States and globally.

-• Impact Standards, Transparency, and Accountability: strengthen the practice of impact measurement and management and inform public policy.
+• Impact Integrity and Policy: Strengthen standards, transparency, and accountability, including the practice of impact measurement and management, and inform public policy.

-• Diversity and Inclusion: support the advancement of historically underrepresented and marginalized groups within the fields of investing and finance.
+• Equity and Inclusion: Support the advancement of historically underrepresented and marginalized groups within the fields of investing and finance.

 Recipients of our grants and impact investments include traditional nonprofits, for-profit enterprises, special-purpose funds, public agencies, or quasi-governmental entities.
-Impact investments may take the form of debt, equity, or a guarantee and may be structured as a Program-Related Investments (PRI) or Mission-Related Investments (MRI) depending on specific investment characteristics and purpose.
+Impact investments may take the form of debt, equity, or a guarantee and may be structured as a Program-Related Investment or Mission-Related Investment depending on specific investment characteristics and purpose.

 Evaluation for Learning

 We use external consultants and resources to track the financial, organizational, and programmatic progress of impact investment recipients.
-We have engaged New Philanthropy Capital as an evaluation and learning partner to build and execute an evaluation framework for our Catalytic Capital Consortium work.
+We have engaged New Philanthropy Capital as an evaluation and learning partner to build and execute an evaluation framework for our C3 work.
 In addition, our recent and upcoming initiatives are aligned with industry norms.
-MacArthur has undertaken evaluations for several other aspects of our impact investing work through the years, including the Window of Opportunity Housing Initiative and the Arts and Culture Loan Fund
+MacArthur has undertaken evaluations for several other aspects of our impact investing work through the years, including the Window of Opportunity Housing Initiative and the Arts and Culture Loan Fund.

 Findings and analyses from evaluation activities are posted publicly as they become available.